-This example assumes no withdrawals during the entire 5 year Guarantee Period.
-If you were to make a partial withdrawal, you may be required to pay a withdrawal charge.
+The example above assumes no withdrawals were made during the entire 5 year period.
+If you were to make a partial withdrawal, you may be required to pay a withdrawal charge (see "Withdrawal Charge").
 In addition, the amount withdrawn may be increased or decreased by a Market Value Adjustment that reflects changes in interest rates since the time you invested the amount withdrawn (see "Market Value Adjustment").
-The hypothetical annual interest rate is for illustrative purposes only and is not intended to predict future interest rates to be declared under the Contract.
-Actual interest rates declared for any given Guarantee Period may be more or less than shown above but will never be less than the guaranteed minimum rate stated in the Contract.
+The hypothetical annualized effective interest rate is for illustrative purposes only and is not intended to predict future interest rates to be declared under the Contract.
+Actual interest rates declared for any given Guarantee Period may be more or less than shown above.